 - Use the Cashflow Scenario Line Chart (see below) to compare the cashflow effect of your scenarios side by side.
 This chart is a great tool to help with your decision-making.

-By investigating 2 scenarios and then comparing their effect on your cashflow you can make informed decisions.
+By investigating 2 or more scenarios and then comparing their effect on your cashflow you can make informed decisions.
 Often, you’ll find that one scenario is better short-term and the other long-term.
 At any point, you’ll need to decide on the relative merits of that.
 Other times one is clearly better for your cashflow, And, that’s important for any business.

 In Closing